AdobeDocs/commerce-operations.en/help/configuration/cli/export-configuration.md

 - `app/etc/config.php`

-  This is the shared configuration file for all your Magento instances.
+  This is the shared configuration file for all your Commerce instances.
   Include this in your source control so it can be shared between the development, build, and production systems.

   See [config.php reference](../reference/config-reference-configphp.md).